 It is always important to get enough calories during prolonged exercise.
 It is especially critical in winter when the stress of cold increases how quickly calories are used.
 Consider energy bars or gels.

 Calling for Help TOP

-Those who take their sport into the backcountry might want to carry a cell phone in the event of an emergency.
-It is also important to let someone at home know the details of your adventure in advance, especially useful if there is no cell reception.
+Those who take their sport into the backcountry might want to carry a mobile phone in the event of an emergency.
+It is also important to let someone at home know the details of your adventure in advance, especially useful if there is no mobile phone reception.
 If you have the opportunity at the trailhead, it is important to sign in and out so others will know you are out there.

 Trail Running/Snowshoeing TOP

 Most of the single-track trails frequented by trail runners are obscured by snow or covered in packed snow and ice.
 This can sometimes be overcome by attaching traction devices to your trail shoes.

 Tracks made by snowmobiles are great, but many trail runners prefer to chart their own course.
 That is why snowshoeing, a low-impact sport which can burn calories equal to running or cross-country skiing, is becoming popular with trail runners.
 Snowshoe sales are skyrocketing.
 And snowshoe races are becoming routine in many areas.

 Many bicyclists enjoy riding well into the winter by following a few precautions.
 In addition to proper layering, you should wear a head band over your ears or a neck gaiter on especially cold days to hold in the heat.
 A balaclava under the helmet is also a good idea.
 Neoprene boot covers help on windy days.